pixelstuermer/smarthome/README.md

 The `build.sh` shell script can then simply be executed to build the Docker image from the underlying `Dockerfile`.
 And the `run.sh` script finally starts a Docker container for the RabbitMQ message broker and publishes the required ports `1883` (MQTT) and `15672` (management web UI).

-Setting up the PostgreSQL Docker container follows almost the same steps, although the setup of the users is different:
+Setting up the PostgreSQL Docker container follows almost the same steps, although the setup of the users and passwords is different:

 - To define the password of the default `postgres` user, simply set the `POSTGRES_PASSWORD` environment variable with the respective password on your host system
-- To set up other users and passwords, the `V0.0.1__setup.sql` must be adopted
+- To set up other users and hashed passwords, the `V0.0.1__setup.sql` must be adopted
   - The `CREATE ROLE` SQL command sets up users with defined passwords
   - For the sake of security, the passwords in this repository are MD5-hashed